 Last September, my house was featured on The Shelter Blog and this past week it was featured on Tiny House Swoon!
 My blog pageviews jumped to 1,694 that day!
 It feels great to see my work published online though I feel a little self-conscious since I haven't quite finished everything yet and the photos most recently posted are already out of date.
 People say it looks great as it is but I am excited to work on a few projects in the upcoming months so I can take photos I am proud to show off.

 One of the projects is a sliding barn door that will alternately cover my closet and bathroom.
 I am going to attempt to incorporate some bicycle components and a piece of corrugated steel leftover from my siding project.
 Another project is creating a couple of gear storage boxes that will stack along the wheel well under my loft across from the kitchen sink.
 I am thinking that these boxes can be unstacked and placed side by side with some cushions on top to create a more comfortable sitting area on the main floor and maybe also an occasional bed.
 The last project is to create some kind of shoe storage container or rack by my front door.
+Other than those welding projects, I really want to get some more light in my house under the loft and in the bathroom.
+I was using some IKEA battery powered motion sensor lights which are kind of fun but need new batteries quite frequently (I use rechargeables) and don't provide the brightest light.
+My charge controller has a port for a light load so I need to look into RV lighting and see what I can find.

 I recently converted a solar panel pallet into a deck and some leftover framing lumber from structural upgrades into a table underneath my solar array.
 It looks pretty cool and I can't wait to hang out there on the sunny dry days!